kawky008/Zoolirante_Open_Minded/README.md

 The event section supports today's events, upcoming events, search, sorting, event details, calendar export, ticket actions, and related-event recommendations.
 This helps visitors quickly discover activities and connect events with animal interests.

 ![Event list and recommendation workflow](docs/readme/event-list-recommendations.png)

-## My Contribution

-I contributed to the merchandise and event workflows, including merchandise search and filtering, cart integration, item management, stock and refill-related features, event list views, event detail pages, related-event recommendations, and calendar export functionality.

-I also worked as part of the Agile project team, contributing to feature design, implementation, testing, and final presentation materials.

-## Notes

-This project was completed as academic project work.
-The README focuses on the system scope, feature coverage, screenshots, and my practical contribution so recruiters can quickly understand the project.